In my early 20s, I worked as a travel agent in my home town of Hobart, Tasmania.

 But I knew that if I stayed on that path, I might never get the chance to have those life experiences.
 I didn’t want to waste my 20s chasing that standard lifestyle when instead I could have been using those years to have youthful adventures.

 The long-term relationship I was in had been rocky for a while, so I broke up with my boyfriend, put the house we owned together up for sale, found a new boyfriend (now my husband!), moved away from my home town, and made a rough plan of all the things I wanted to achieve while I was still in my 20s.

 The list consisted of experiences that are best done while I was young, debt-free, and not tied down to any particular place.
-A Contiki tour through USA and Canada, a backpacking trip around Europe, and living abroad for a year were all on that list.
+A tour through USA and Canada, a backpacking trip around Europe, and living abroad for at least a year were all on that list.

 I made that list at 22, and managed to complete them all by 27.

 It wasn’t always easy.
 I saved hard to fund those trips, and there were times that travelling was exhausting or difficult.
 But at the end of it, I always felt proud of myself.
 Each time I ticked off one of those items, it was invigorating.
 It felt fantastic to know that I was achieving those goals that had I set out to do.